SwagaRuney/swagasstuff.github.io/_portfolio/portfolio-1.md

 </figure>"
 collection: portfolio
 ---
-> **Note**: I am yet to receive any large work for Broken Strings, but hopefully you'll see my work in the finished product.
+> **Note**: I am yet to receive any large/meaningful work for Broken Strings, but hopefully you'll see my work in the finished product!

 One of my favorite mods that I am currently working on, features phenomenal music and an exceptional team.
 As of March 13, 2025, the date of me writing this, I am pleased to note that there has been no drama, and everyone involved has demonstrated remarkable humor and professionalism.
 <img src="../images/brokenStringsex.png" width="500" height="300" />